Plaza Hotel in Haunted New Mexico

 Haunted Plaza Hotel

-Is the Campbell House Museum Haunted?
+Visit the Campbell House Museum

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.